Chateau de la Grange

 Among his 25,000 letters preserved here is one that Lafayette was said to have treasured most, a letter from his wife confirming her solidarity with him despite his role in the French Revolution that ended up with both her mother and grandmother being guillotined.
 Indeed, Adrienne herself was only saved from the guillotine when the U.S. Minister in Paris, Gouverneur Morris, intervened.
 Another letter written to his wife from Mount Vernon reveals: "In his retirement, General Washington is even greater than he ever was during the Revolution.
 His simplicity is really sublime...".

-Artefacts on display at the chateau include: the megaphone/acoustic horn from which he shouted out his orders on the battlefield; the American ceremonial flag gifted to him on his last visit to the United States in 1824; the invitation letter from James Monroe and drafts of all the speeches he made during that tour; a pair of cannons given to him in gratitude by the people of Paris for his role in the July Revolution (1830), giving the Orléanists the throne; and, in the parkland, an American spruce planted by his own hand.
+Artefacts once displayed at the chateau included: the megaphone/acoustic horn from which he shouted out his orders on the battlefield; the American ceremonial flag gifted to him on his last visit to the United States in 1824; the invitation letter from James Monroe and drafts of all the speeches he made during that tour; a pair of cannons given to him in gratitude by the people of Paris for his role in the July Revolution (1830), giving the Orléanists the throne; and, in the parkland, an American spruce planted by his own hand.